Specifying Destination for Multiple VMs

-At the Host step of the wizard, specify a target host and resource pool for restored VMs:
+At the Host step of the wizard, specify a target host and resource pool for recovered VMs:

-- In the list, select one or more VMs and click the Host button.
+- In the list, select the necessary VMs and click the Host button.

-- From the virtual environment, select a standalone or clustered host where the selected VMs must be registered.
+- From the virtual environment, select a standalone or clustered host where the selected VMs will be registered.

-- Select one or more VMs and click the Pool button.
+- Select one or multiple VMs and click the Pool button.

-- In the list, select a resource pool where the selected VMs must be stored.
+- In the list, select a resource pool where the selected VMs will be stored.

-For each restored VM, you can change a VM name, BIOS UUID and folder where VM files must be stored.
-It is recommended that you specify a new name and generate a new BIOS UUID to prevent conflicts if the original workload still resides in the production environment.
-The name and BIOS UUID change is not required if the original workload no longer exists, for example, it was deleted.
+We recommend that you specify a new name and generate a new BIOS UUID to prevent conflicts if the original workload still resides in the production environment.
+The name and BIOS UUID change is not required if the original workload no longer exists, for example, it was permanently deleted.